cellml/libcellml/docs/reference/sectionB_elements.rst

 .. marker7_2

-2. A :code:`component` element MAY contain one or more specific information item children, each of which MUST be of one of the following types:
+2. A :code:`component` element MAY contain one or more specific element children, each of which MUST be of one of the following types:

    #.
 A :code:`variable` element; or